Workers' Communist Party (Italy): History

 In autumn 2006, the PCL together with other peace organizations and anti-imperialist participants in the protest against the military missions in Afghanistan and Lebanon (30 September) and in the national demonstration of anti-Israeli activity with Palestinian people, sponsored by the Palestine Forum.
 On 17 November, the PCL participates in the general strike called by trade unions against the government.

 On 14 April 2007, the first meeting of the movement was held, which according to its managers had about 1,300 members (530 participants in meetings) in the congress.

 In late 2007, members were elected to the National Coordination and the new National Executive bodies to organize the PCL constitutive congress in January 2008.

 At the 2008 elections, the Workers' Communist Party got 208,000 votes, or 0.6%.

 In 2009, it was joined by the Alternative Proletarian Communist Organization, born from a split in the Communist Alternative Party.

 There was some possibility that it would be the only party using the label Communist standing in the 2013 Italian general election.
 However, the PCL decided to run under their official name in which they gained slightly less than 90,000 votes.

 For the 2018 elections, the PCL and Left, Class and Revolution presented a list named For a Revolutionary Left.

 Party relations

 The PCL was affiliated to the Coordinating Committee for the Refoundation of the Fourth International, a Trotskyist political international.
 The party has a very conflicting relationship with the Communist Alternative Party (PdAC), another Trotskyist political organization in Italy.

 The PCL was involved in the re-launch of the International Trotskyist Opposition at a conference in late 2022.

+In 2025 the ITO decided to join the International Socialist League (2019), so the PCL became its Italian section.